New York State Rifle & Pistol Ass'n v. City of New York: Change in city and state law and subsequent mootness briefing

 Gun control groups petitioned New York City to change its gun laws prior to the case's decision as to render the case moot, fearing that with a conservative majority, the Court would create case law that would promote wider gun ownership and weaken gun control legislation.
-In May 2019, the city initiated a public response period to change the gun control regulation, allowing residents with valid gun licenses to be able to transport the weapons to the shooting ranges in the city limits but not outside the city.
+In May 2019, the city initiated a public response period to change the gun control regulation that allowed residents with valid gun licenses to be able to transport the weapons to the shooting ranges in the city limits but not outside the city.
 By the end of June 2019, the city had revised its gun control ordinances to allow licensed gun holders to transport their weapons in a safe manner to homes or shooting ranges outside of the city.

 In filings in July 2019, the city wrote that the issue is moot because of its changes to its law.
 The city also pointed to a new New York State law, signed by Governor Andrew Cuomo, which allows licensed handgun owners to transport handguns to other places in which they are legally permitted to have them.
 The New York State Rifle & Pistol Association responded that the case had not been rendered moot and argued that even the changed laws represent a live controversy regarding transport of handguns in New York City.
 For example, the new regulations allegedly require uninterrupted transportation, which forbids a gun owner from stopping to refuel, and still limit transport outside of the city.
 The Court continued to instruct all parties to continue to submit filings and briefs prior to the start of the 2019 term.
 In the first week of the new term in September 2019, the Court considered the mootness of the case in closed conference.